 If you are considering making an after-tax contribution and you’re concerned about exceeding the lifetime cap we strongly recommend you obtain financial advice.

-At Statewide, we have an experienced and professionally-qualified team available to provide you with financial advice* – simply phone 1300 65 18 65.
+At Statewide Super, we have an experienced and professionally-qualified team available to provide you with financial advice.
+Book an appointment with a Financial Planner.

 For more detailed information, download the How super works booklet.